turtleman99/Dou-Dizhu/README.md

 # Dou Dizhu

 One of the final projects of CS132 in ShanghaiTech University.
-Dou dizhu(a Chinese poker game) developped by MATLAB(2019_a).
+Dou dizhu, one of the most popular card games played in China, developped by MATLAB (2019_a).

 Since the MATLAB is required by professor, I have to develop this app using a unfamiliar language.
-Though MATLAB does not a good choice for developing app, the appdesigner, a tool provided by MATLAB, is powerful in desigh and easy to use.
+Though MATLAB does not a good choice for developing app, the appdesigner, a tool provided by MATLAB, is powerful in desihg and easy to use.

-**Note:** We have provided a complete documents(requirements, software specifications, validations e.t.c) for this project, please check `<./docs>` first if you have any puzzles.
+**Note:** We have provided a complete documents(requirements, software specifications, validations, etc.) for this project, please check `<./docs>` first if you have any puzzles.

 ![demoScreenshot_1](./demoScreenshot/defaultUI.png)
 ![demoScreenshot_1](./demoScreenshot/play_peasant.png)